SummaryRead the full fact sheet

 - bed blocks to raise the height of the bed and make it easier to get in and out

-- a monkey pole, backrest, posture pillows or sheepskins
+- a monkey pole (a triangular device that hangs over a bed), a backrest, posture pillows or sheepskins

-- mattress elevators to raise a person from the lying to the sitting position
+- mattress elevators to raise you from the lying to the sitting position

 - a deep mattress or other specialist mattresses such as airbeds, waterbeds or net beds